sodadata/docs/soda-sql/documentation/sql_metrics.md

 ### Valid format

-Valid formats are experimental and subject to change.
+Valid formats are experimental and subject to change.<br />
+Valid formats apply only to columns using data type TEXT.
+See [Data types]({% link soda-sql/documentation/supported-data-types.md %}).

 | `valid_format` value <br />  | Format |
 | ----- | ------ |